petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business.md

 Explores the tailored solutions that have been built on Liferay, showcasing flexibility and possibilities with real examples.
 :::

-:::{grid-item-card} Outbound Prospecting 101 for Liferay opportunities
+:::{grid-item-card} Outbound Prospecting 101 for Liferay Opportunities
 :link: ./level-1-business/outbound-prospecting.md

 Provides best practices for outbound prospecting for Liferay opportunities.